Atharwa-Kulkarni/Swigato/README.md

 - [License](#license)

 ## Introduction
 Swigato is a personal website created by Atharwa Kulkarni.
-It serves as a portfolio and a platform to share projects and achievements.
+It serves as a food delivery website.
 The website has a clean and intuitive design, making it easy to navigate and explore the content.

 ## Features
 - **Projects:** View an extensive collection of projects in various domains.